OctopusDeploy/docs/docs/deployments/terraform/working-with-built-in-steps/index.md

 position: 20
 ---

-Octopus provides four built-in step templates for managing and interacting with your Terraform code: `Apply a Terraform template`, `Destroy Terraform resources`, `Plan to apply a Terraform template`, and `Plan a Terraform destroy`.
+Octopus provides four built-in step templates for managing and interacting with your Terraform code:
+- `Apply a Terraform template`
+- `Destroy Terraform resources`
+- `Plan to apply a Terraform template`
+- `Plan a Terraform destroy`

 ![Built-in Terraform step badges](images/terraform-step-badges.png "width=500")